MusicPlayerDaemon/MPD/doc/plugins.rst

    * - **password**
      - The password used to log in to the "master" :program:`MPD` instance.
    * - **keepalive yes|no**
      - Send TCP keepalive packets to the "master" :program:`MPD` instance?
-This option can help avoid certain firewalls dropping inactive connections, at the expensive of a very small amount of additional network traffic.
+This option can help avoid certain firewalls dropping inactive connections, at the expense of a very small amount of additional network traffic.
 Disabled by default.

 upnp
 ----